 Program directors want a resident who will be loyal to the field he or she has selected.
 You really have to discuss your choice of specialty.
 Tell a story that shows your passion for the specialty, or explain what made you decide to specialize in that field.
-Try to start off your residency application personal statement with a story that shows off your skills in or enthusiasm for your selected specialty.
+Try to start off your residency personal statement with a story that shows off your skills in or enthusiasm for your selected specialty.
 And if you’re looking to switch specialties –for example, if you worked as an obstetrician and now are applying for an internal medicine residency –you’ll need to discuss the reasons for that choice.
 Don’t make the mistake of ignoring your background –explain why you’ve chosen to switch specialties, what your experience has taught you, and how it has prepared you for this new field.
 Although you may have applied for several specialties, your job is to make the reader feel that the specialty you have applied for is your calling.
 You have to convince the reader that you’ll love doing your job …and that you’ll do a good job, too.

-When writing your residency application personal statement, remember that it’s a good idea to show, and not just to tell.
+When writing your eras personal statement, remember that it’s a good idea to show, and not just to tell.
 Back up what you say with specific examples.
 Did you learn diligence in medical school?
 Did research experience familiarize you with medical technology?
 Did your clinical rotations teach you compassion?
 Are you naturally an understanding individual?
 Did your patients feel comfortable talking to you?
 Now is your chance to show your personality to the directors –let them know why you are their best candidate.

 Ultimately, the most memorable part of your statement is the stories you’ll tell.
 Don’t just say, “I really love children and they like me too,” say, “When doing my rotations, I found that the children in the oncology ward seemed to gravitate towards me.
 I did my best to bring some happiness –and not just medication! –into their day.”
 Don’t write, “I am a diligent and hard worker,” explain that, “Despite the fact that my classes in medical school were so challenging, I pulled quite a few all-nighters and spent much of my free time studying, and graduated first in my class.”
 Tell stories or provide examples that showcase your best qualities.
 Try to think of the qualities that a good doctor needs, and show the reader how you fit the qualifications.

-The personal statement is a chance for you to show off your skills and strengths.
+The residency personal statement is a chance for you to show off your skills and strengths.
 Focus on the positive.
 What makes you a better candidate than any other applicant?
 Don’t discuss your weaknesses, unless you really feel that it is necessary.
 Even then, try to show how the challenges you’ve faced have shaped you and helped you grow.
 For example, if you failed the USMLE on your first attempt, use that as a springboard to discuss your perseverance and determination to succeed.

-While your ERAS CAF will need to convince program directors that you have an overall strong academic application, your residency personal statement should highlight you as a thoughtful candidate who has goals that have developed in line with your overall experience to date.
+While your ERAS CAF will need to convince program directors that you have an overall strong academic application, your ERAS personal statement should highlight you as a thoughtful candidate who has goals that have developed in line with your overall experience to date.

 Did working in a rural environment with limited resources help you develop your cultural and socio-economic sensitivity to patients?